PolleAnker/FSM-and-AStar/README.md

 If you want to test the showcase, you can either:
 * 1: Boot up an editor and run the main.py script to get a pygame pop-up and text in the terminal.
 * 2: Call the main.py script from a command line for the same result as *1*.
-* 3: Download the current release and run the *"pathfinding_a_star.exe"* to get the pygame popup window with the game.
+* 3: Download the current release and run the *"finite_a_star_machine.exe"* to get the pygame popup window with the game.

 ## Screenshots
 The showcase is rather simple, with a red square indicating an enemy patrolling accross the map,